Forex Education

 1. Hanging Man

 The Hanging Man is quite similar to the Hammer candlestick pattern.
 It has the same shape, but it forms at the endpoint of an uptrend, unlike its bullish counterpart.
-It shows that the day saw a significant sell-off, but the prices were pushed up again by the buyers.
-Since there is a large sell-off, bears will control the market, and bulls have lost.
+It shows that the day saw a significant sell-off, but the buyers pushed the prices up again.
+Since there is a significant sell-off, bears will control the market, and bulls have lost.

 2. Shooting Star